League Rules

 1.6.1.
 Application Process

-To join the WSRL, prospective members must follow a 2-step application process outlined on the Join Page. iRacing members who correctly complete the league application process will receive the official league welcome e-mail and a username and password for our Message board, usually within 72 hours.
+To join the WSRL, prospective members must follow a 2-step application process outlined on the Join Page. iRacing members who correctly complete the league application process will receive the official league welcome e-mail and the link to our Discord, usually within 72 hours.

 1.6.2.
 Membership